MSIA/2020-msia423-ganguly-got/README.md

   `export AWS_ACCESS_KEY_ID=<your key>`
   `export AWS_SECRET_ACCESS_KEY=<your secret key>`

-> If you are someone I have given access to my S3 bucket, you are good to go.
-If not, you must create and provide a valid S3 Bucket name in `config/model_config.yaml` both for `s3_upload` and `s3_download`.
-You would then have to execute the S3 data upload step as mentioned later in the document, *before* proceeding with the model pipeline
+> If user has been given access to my S3 bucket, we are good to go.
+If not, user must create and provide a valid S3 Bucket name in `config/model_config.yaml` both for `s3_upload` and `s3_download`.
+They would then have to execute the S3 data upload step as mentioned later in the document, *before* proceeding with the model pipeline

  - [ ] The *local* SQL Alchemy database connection string has been set up as,